lizanafj/ensemble-bias-correction/README.md

 Inputs:

-	-(A) Model: ensamble members of air temperature (divided into batches)
+	-(A) Model: ensamble members of air temperature (divided into batches) generated using the HadAM4 from the UK Met Office Hadley Centre.

 	-(B) Observed: ERA5 (with the same grid/resolution)